 Don't be Drug-happy

-If she has symptoms consistent with a diagnosis of endometriosis, it is crucial that the diagnosis be proved before subjecting a young woman to prolonged bouts of powerful drugs.
+If she has symptoms consistent with a diagnosis of endometriosis, it is crucial that the diagnosis be proven before subjecting a young woman to prolonged bouts of powerful drugs.
 Sometimes physical abnormalities can cause painful symptoms.
 Such abnormalities can be corrected surgically and are not helped at all by medications.

-Believe the Patient
+Believe the Patient!